jackatopolis/s-martpredictor/README.md

 ## Exploratory Data Analysis
 ***File: eda.ipynb***

-The first step is acquire a general understanding of the trends and patterns by exploring the dataset.
+The first step is to acquire a general understanding of the trends and patterns by exploring the dataset.
 Plotting the data in various ways using the tools outlined led to the following observations.

 ### Tools
 * Jupyter Notebook